NATIONAL GEOGRAPHIC'S "EGYPT OF THE NILE", AND OTHER OPTICAL DELUSIONS

 Though I could care less that European Egyptologists and National Geographic would still have us all believing ancient Egypt was filled with tanned and bald Nordics, I personally do care and believe that it will also probably be a warm day in the Antartic when you will ever hear Zahi spout anything about Egyptians being part of black Africa - as offensive as this may sound to other Africans.
 In contrast, on more than one occasion other educated Egyptians, also from the north of today's United Arab Republic of Egypt, have made it known to me their belief that real representatives of ancient Egyptians or Egyptians that descend from the pharaonic Egyptians dwell today mainly "in the south" of Egypt.
 At the same time, many of those in the south don't look upon those in the North as "real" Egyptians.

 It is not atypical of many peoples of the so-called Middle East to want to distinguish themselves from "black" or sub-Saharan Africans.
-Northern Egyptians are no different, and that is a fact that is undeniable, and as I have mentioned previously in the blog, related both to the slave trade sub-Saharans have played a great part in over the past several centuries and the more recent western colonialism.
-Then again, what is considered black in North Africa is not always considered what is black in the West.
+Northern Egyptians are no different, and that is a fact that is undeniable, As I have mentioned previously in the blog, related both to the slave trade sub-Saharans have over the past several centuries and with the more recent western colonialist racism have played roles in maintaining these views.
+(Then again, what is considered black in North Africa is not always considered what is black in the West.)

-Of course, there are many exceptions to this rule as some of the very educated and progressive classes of peoples in places like Alexandria or Cairo tend to be more cognizant of class demographics, including the movement of peoples and the well-documented influx of outside populations into Egypt, and North Africa over time.
+Of course, there are many exceptions to this rule as some of the very educated and progressive classes of peoples in places like Alexandria or Cairo tend to be more cognizant of class demographics, including the historical movement of peoples and documented influx of outside populations into Egypt, and North Africa over time.

 "It is true that in certain areas of Upper Egypt one is sometimes struck by the similarity of a Coptic physiognomy with personages depicted on pharoanic murals and that perhaps the Copts are more uniformly dark-skinned and dark eyed than their Muslim compatriots, whose color - especially among the upper classes-- has been whitewashed through intermarriage with the Muslim, Circasians, Georgians, and Albanians who ruled them for centuries.
 But even this statement can be made only tentatively, because in the twentieth century there was some intermarriage in the upper reaches of Coptic society with Europeans" (Hasan, Sana S., 2003, pp. 20-21).From what I gather from my early questioning of Zahi over 25 years ago, he is somewhat of an Egyptian cultural nationalist.
 He would in any case probably prefer that his ancestors were the pharaonic Egyptians and at the same time not "black " in the Middle Eastern sense, or Bantu in the Western sense, not "Negro" in the Western sense, not Arab, not European, but ideally Egyptians of a lighter sort who were somehow eternally independent of sub-Saharan Africa.
 And we can safely say this perception has been bolstered by the Egyptologist and National Geographic colleagues that have advised and sponsored him.